 Garcia concludes by “rejecting the suggestions that it might be better for someone to die and that her life might be improved by her death.”
 He correctly assumes that our lives do not improve when we die because then, obviously, we no longer [have] experience[s].
 And if life is a good so great that no possible agony, suffering, evil, pain, or torment negate its value, then life is always preferable to death.

 However, most ordinary individuals disagree.
 They applaud the advanced directives for health care, sign their living wills, and ask their spouses, friends, sons or daughters to act as their surrogates.
-They choose to forgo the remainder of lives deprived of those things that make life valuable–the ability to love, think, touch, reflect, and remember–for the uncertainty of death.
+They choose to forgo the remainder of lives deprived of those things that make life valuable—the ability to love, think, touch, reflect, and remember—for the uncertainty of death.
 They prefer not to debase human life or glorify suffering but to exercise human autonomy.
-For those who believe there is meaning in the most excruciating forms of physical pain and dementia–let them go their way.
-But for those of us who believe that, at least sometimes, we are “worse off alive”–let us to our way.
+For those who believe there is meaning in the most excruciating forms of physical pain and dementia—let them be free to do so.
+But for those of us who believe that, at least sometimes, we are “worse off alive”—let us be free to choose.

 Note – I still agree with the sentiment of this paper from twenty years ago.
-Ideally we will use our science and technology to overcome death and suffering.
+Ideally, however, we will use our science and technology to overcome death and suffering.